Harriet Dart: 2025: Second WTA 125 doubles title

 Wins over Lizette Cabrera and Taylah Preston saw Dart reach the final round of qualifying at the Australian Open, where she lost to Nao Hibino.
 However, she was handed a reprieve and entered the main draw as a lucky loser following the withdrawal of Markéta Vondroušová and defeated Jana Fett in the first round.
 Dart lost in the second round to 18th seed Donna Vekić in three sets.

 Partnering Maia Lumsden, she reached the doubles semifinals at the Singapore Open.
 Given a wildcard into the main-draw at Wimbledon, Dart lost to Dalma Gálfi in the first round.

-In September, Dart won her second WTA 125 doubles title, teaming with Maia Lumsden to claim the Caldas da Rainha Ladies Open, defeating Madeleine Brooks and Anastasia Tikhonova in the final.
+In September, Dart won her second WTA 125 title, teaming with Maia Lumsden to claim the Caldas da Rainha Ladies Open, defeating Madeleine Brooks and Anastasia Tikhonova in the final.
 She also claimed her first singles title in two years at the ITF W35 Monastir, overcoming Alina Granwehr in the final in three sets.

-The following month, Dart combined again with Maia Lumsden to reach the final of the WTA 125 Samsun Open, losing to Naïma Karamoko and Tiantsoa Rakotomanga Rajaonah in a deciding champions tiebreak.
-In November, she won the biggest singles title of her career to date at the W75 Tevlin Challenger in Toronto, losing only one set throughout the entire tournament and defeating Fiona Crawley in straight sets in the final.
+The following month, Dart combined again with Lumsden to reach the final of the WTA 125 Samsun Open, losing to Naïma Karamoko and Tiantsoa Rakotomanga Rajaonah in a deciding champions tiebreak.
+In November, she won the biggest singles title of her career to date at the W75 Toronto Challenger, losing only one set throughout the entire tournament and defeating Fiona Crawley in the final, in straight sets.